 - Are funds with ESG integration right for your portfolio?

 ESG refers to the environmental, social, and governance practices of a company.

 What is ESG integration and why is it important?

 ESG integration refers to the inclusion of these three factors in investment decisions.

-Integrating financial and non-financial (ESG) factors into the investment process can help manage sustainability risks in your investment portfolio.
+Integrating financial and non-financial (ESG) factors into the investment process can help take care of sustainability risks in your investment portfolio.

 Traditional investments value companies based on their profitability.
-Funds which integrate or include ESG factors into their investment process, on the other hand, also value companies on items such as:
+Funds that include ESG factors in their investment process also value companies on things like:

 - how well they manage their carbon footprint,